zephyrproject-rtos/zephyr/doc/guides/kconfig/index.rst

 ``if`` blocks add dependencies to each item within the ``if``, as if ``depends on`` was used.

-A common misunderstanding related to ``if`` is to think that this code conditionally includes the file :file:`Kconfig.other`:
+A common misunderstanding related to ``if`` is to think that the following code conditionally includes the file :file:`Kconfig.other`:

 .. code-block:: none